 The system board comes with a System Health Monitor utility.
 Once this utility is installed, the system will ignore the settings in the "System Health Monitor" field of the Chipset Features Setup.
+Both methods serve the same function and that is to monitor the system's "health" conditions.

-If you are using Windows® 95 or Windows NT® 4.0, you may select between using the utility and the Chipset Features Setup.
+If you are using Windows® 95/98 or Windows NT® 4.0, you may select between using the utility and the Chipset Features Setup.
 For other operating systems, you may only use the Chipset Features Setup.
 Refer to the "System Health Monitor Utility" section (Chapter 4) for more information.

-Current CPU Temperature, Current CPU Fan Speed and Current AGP Fan Speed
+Current CPU Temperature, Current CPU Fan Speed and Current Chassis Fan Speed

-These fields show the current temperature of the processor, and the current fan speed of the CPU and AGP fans in RPM (Revolutions Per Minute).
+These fields show the current temperature of the processor, and the current fan speed of the CPU and chassis fans in RPM (Revolutions Per Minute).